jonathan-kee/examTopicScraper/README.md

 # Features to add
 - Rescrape pages that result in dirty data, need to update / merge existing data.
+^
+Partially added for Answers, never needed for question & discussions

+- Error handling for missing src images

 # List of bugs to fix
 - Answer cannot be scraped: